linked-db/linked-ql/README.md

 ## Why LinkedQL

-Modern applications no longer interact with a single database in the traditional 1:1 model.
+Modern applications no longer interact with a single database in the traditional 1:1 `client.query()` model.

 They span:

-* direct database connections (the traditional direct `client.query()` model),
 * HTTP boundaries (client / server runtimes that need to operate over same data),
 * client-side storage (requiring a local relational engine),
-* offline-first requirements (requiring local replicas and syncing),
+* offline-first architectures (requiring local replicas backed by a sync engine),
 * realtime updates (requiring live queries and realtime subscriptions),
 * and evolving schemas over time (often creating breaking changes for the application as schema drifts).